-This smartphone application targets anyone interested in recording their wildlife observations that will assist in local conservation research and environmental studies.
+This smartphone app targets anyone interested in recording their wildlife observations that will assist in local conservation research and environmental studies.
 Similar to other Naturalist applications, My Field App records location, date, time and allows the user to indicate the species of the plant or animal observation.
 This app is meant to be a quick and easy-to-use data collection tool, that allows users to submit information anonymously.

-This smartphone application targets the interests of anglers and fishermen, making it quick and easy to record your catches using photos.
+This smartphone app targets the interests of anglers and fishermen, making it quick and easy to record your catches using photos.
 Information collected and submitted to our Aerial database will be similar to My Field App , which allows your submissions to be anonymous, and you can view all past catches in your Aerial diary online.
 The free version of the app will soon be available to download for both iPhone and Android users.

 Software Developer Notes: The real magic in My Fish App is the detection algorithm that we have developed to perform pixel/colour analysis to detect object bounds in the photo, i.e. the reference object and the fish.
 The quality of the image and associated lighting conditions play a huge factor in the detection accuracy.